Politics concentrators select from among approximately 50 Politics courses each year.

 - One freshman seminar may count as a prerequisite if it is taught by a regular faculty member of the Politics Department and has been approved as a prerequisite by the Director of Undergraduate Studies.
 In addition, on a case-by-case basis the Director of Undergraduate Studies will consider counting a course taught by a regular Politics faculty in another department that is not cross-listed with Politics for departmental credit.
 If appropriate, such a departmental course may be approved to count toward the 3-2-1 requirement, under the discretion of the Director of Undergraduate Studies.

-- Any course taken in the department counts as a POL departmental (in other words, you cannot take a POL course and not have it count as a departmental course).
+- Any course taken in the Department counts as a POL departmental (in other words, you cannot take a POL course and not have it count as a departmental course unless it was taken on a P/D/F basis).
 Note that such courses have the prefix POL in their course number.
-This includes courses that are cross-listed with other departments, including courses where POL is not listed first—e.g. AAS 362/WWS 386/POL 338.
+This includes courses that are cross-listed with other departments, including courses where POL is not listed first—e.g. NES 269/POL 353.

 - All departmentals factor into the Honors calculation.

-- Note it is now possible to take a 200-level course in a subfield after having taken 2, 300-level courses in that subfield.
+- Students may take a 200-level course in a subfield even after having taken 2, 300-level courses in that subfield.
 (This had not been allowed prior to Academic Year, 2020-2021.)

 Upon entering the department, students designate a primary field (American Politics, Comparative Politics, International Relations, or Political Theory).
 Senior theses are written on a topic within the primary field.